Extrinsic Mechanisms of Phonon Magnetic Moment

 where $G_0=1/(-\omega+2\varepsilon_0)-(\omega\rightarrow -\omega)$, $\Omega^{z}_{0}=\frac{4\beta^{2}v_{f}^{2}}{a_{0}^{4}} \frac{\Delta}{\varepsilon_{0}}$ is the molecular Berry curvature, $\varepsilon_{0}$ is the energy of conduction band, $v_{f}$ is the Fermi velocity, $a_{0}$ is the atomic spacing and $\beta=-\pd{ln t_{0}}{ln a_{0}}$.

+In this two-band model, we can also calculate the intrinsic contribution to the Raman coefficient from the molecular Berry curvature.
+Its relative strength compared with the extrinsic contribution can be described by the ratio: $\lambda_{zz,K}^{SS}/\lambda_{zz,K}^{int}=(\delta_c^v+\delta_v^c)/2$, which reduces to $\delta_v^c/2$ with $n$-type conducting band.
+This is consistent with the previous scaling relation and shows that to make the extrinsic contribution dominates one has to be far from the adiabatic condition so that $\delta_v^c/2\gg 1$.
+Since the phonon relaxation time is usually on the order of $ps$~\cite{Vallee1994,Debernardi1998}, while the electron one can change from $10fs$ to $1ns$~\cite{Ashcroft2012,Vignaud2007}, such condition can be reached.

-As different contributions to the phonon magnetic moment are sensitive to the relaxation process, we plot the distribution of $\lambda_{ij}$ across the whole phonon Brillouin zone in different regimes in Fig.~\ref{fig_fig2}(d)-(g).
+As different contributions to the phonon magnetic moment are sensitive to the relaxation processes, we plot the distribution of $\lambda_{zz}$ across the whole phonon Brillouin zone in different regimes in Fig.~\ref{fig_fig2}(b)-(e).
 We choose the phonon band with the highest energy.
-In Fig.~\ref{fig_fig2}(d), $\eta_p\gg \eta_c,\eta_v$, and the adiabaticity is restored.
+In Fig.~\ref{fig_fig2}(b), $\eta_p\gg \eta_c,\eta_v$, and the adiabaticity is restored.
 In this case, the adiabatic contribution is order-of-magnitude larger than the non-adiabatic one.
 The phonon magnetic moment is highly non-uniform, with a large peak at two valleys and small variation in other regions.

-In Fig.~\ref{fig_fig2}(e-f), the parameters are so chosen that only electrons in one band is adiabatic and those in the other one is not.
+In Fig.~\ref{fig_fig2}(c-d), the parameters are so chosen that only electrons in one band is adiabatic and those in the other one is not.
 The non-adiabatic phonon magnetic moment shows a $C_3$ symmetry, consistent with the point-group symmetry of the lattice.
 Moreover, although it is peaked at the valley, there are obvious variations in other regions of the Brillouin zone, even with sign changing.
-Due to the asymmetry between the valence and conduction band parameters, both the skew-scattering and side jump mechanism contribute, and they should correspond to the common part and the difference between (e) and (f), respectively.
-In Fig.~\ref{fig_fig2}(g), both bands are in the non-adiabatic regime and the resulting non-adiabatic magnetic moment increases.
+Due to the asymmetry between the valence and conduction band parameters, both the skew-scattering and side jump mechanism contribute, and they should correspond to the common part and the difference between (c) and (d), respectively.
+In Fig.~\ref{fig_fig2}(e), both bands are in the non-adiabatic regime and the resulting non-adiabatic magnetic moment increases.